FAST Polarization Catalog of FRB 20240114A: Data Quality and Global Properties

 \item \textbf{RM versus DM (Figure \ref{fig:DM-RM} left panel)}: No strong correlation is observed between RM and DM across the entire dataset (Pearson correlation coefficient r=-0.023).
-This lack of correlation suggests that the magneto-ionic material responsible for the Faraday rotation is not co-located with the dominant source of dispersion, implying a complex, multi-component environment. \item \textbf{RM versus PA$_0$ (Figure \ref{fig:DM-RM} right panel)}: Similar to DM, intrinsic polarization position angle (PA$_0$) is also separable into two groups chronologically and exhibits no strong correlation (Pearson correlation coefficient r=-0.049).
+This lack of correlation suggests that the RM variability is not controlled by changes in the total electron column density alone.
+Instead, it is consistent with a scenario in which the Faraday rotation is dominated by variations in the line-of-sight magnetic field component, including possible changes in its strength or orientation, within a complex magneto-ionic environment. \item \textbf{RM versus PA$_0$ (Figure \ref{fig:DM-RM} right panel)}: Similar to DM, intrinsic polarization position angle (PA$_0$) is also separable into two groups chronologically and exhibits no strong correlation (Pearson correlation coefficient r=-0.049).
 The distribution in PA$_0$ is broader for a given RM, resulting in two vertical columns rather than compact clusters.
 This indicates that while the RM (probing the line-of-sight magnetic field) changed systematically, the intrinsic PA (related to the emitting region magnetic geometry) retained a wide range of orientations throughout the evolution. \item \textbf{Polarization Fraction versus S/N (Figure \ref{fig:DOP-SNR})}: The linear and circular polarization fractions are plotted against the burst S/N (left and middle panel).
-As expected, the measurement uncertainty increases at low S/N. The absence of any spurious trends at high S/N confirms the robustness of our polarization calibration and debiasing procedures.
-The right panel shows the relationship between the linear (L/I) and circular (V/I) polarization fractions.
-A theoretical semi-circle with a radius of 100\%, centered on the origin and extending in the positive L/I direction, is overlaid.
+As expected, the measurement uncertainty increases at low S/N. The absence of any spurious trends at high S/N confirms the robustness of our polarization calibration and debiasing procedures (see Appendix \ref{sec:RMsyn}).
+The right panel shows the relationship between the linear ($L/I$) and circular ($V/I$) polarization fractions.
+A theoretical semi-circle with a radius of 100\%, centered on the origin and extending in the positive $L/I$ direction, is overlaid.
 This curve represents the physical limit for fully polarized emission.
 The points are color-coded by the burst S/N, and number-density contours are added to illustrate the distribution of the large dataset.
-Two key features are evident: (1) The vast majority of data points, especially those with high number density, cluster near the intersection of the semi-circle and the L/I axis (i.e., high linear and low circular polarization).
+Two key features are evident: (1) The vast majority of data points, especially those with high number density, cluster near the intersection of the semi-circle and the $L/I$ axis (i.e., high linear and low circular polarization).
 (2) Points lying outside the theoretical semi-circle are predominantly those with low S/N. This is fully consistent with expectations, as measurement noise can spuriously push low-S/N points beyond the physical boundary, further validating our error estimation and the overall quality of the polarimetric measurements. \end{itemize}